Contacts and emergencies

 - Establish a clean-up team of at least 2 people, preferably 3.
 One member of the team should act as a supervisor and ensure that other members are not inadvertently contaminating themselves.

 - Personal protective clothing appropriate for the agent that has been spilled should be worn during clean up.
-This may include a lab coat, eye protection, booties, gloves and respiratory protection (P2/N95 disposable face mask).
+This may include a lab coat, eye protection, booties, gloves and respiratory protection (P2/N95 disposable respirator).

 - The spill should be covered with absorbent material (vermiculite if available, paper towels soaked in disinfectant will do otherwise).
 Surround the edges of the spill with paper to prevent it spreading further when disinfectant has been added.

 - Add disinfectant to the spill starting at the perimeter and working towards the centre.
 Hypochlorite solution with a concentration of 0.5-1.0% available chlorine (5000-10,000 ppm) is recommended for this procedure.

 - Allow the disinfectant to act by leaving it there for at least 10 minutes.